 Hair rebonding, soft rebonding, and volume rebonding: Prices and where to find these hair services

-Haar Attic: Hair rebonding + haircut (Get a 23% discount with Salon Finder)
+Haar Attic: Hair rebonding + haircut Get a 23% discount

-One of the highly rated hair salons in town, Haar Attic earns its popularity by fulfilling your hair needs and wants with their technical know-how and aesthetic flair.
-The fabulously smooth locks you get from the salon after the hair rebonding session will not only enhance your personal style, but will also easy to maintain on a daily basis.
+One of the highly-rated hair salons in town, Haar Attic earns its popularity by fulfilling your hair needs and wants with its technical know-how and aesthetic flair.
+The fabulously smooth locks you get from the salon after the hair rebonding session will not only enhance your personal style, but will also be easy to maintain on a daily basis.

 Haar Attic offers a combo of classic hair rebonding plus haircut for only S$168 (U.P.
 S$218) – book via Salon Finder to enjoy S$50 savings!

 Contact: 6835 9811, 9873 0235 (click on the number to send a WhatsApp message)

 Opening hours: 11am – 8pm (Mon to Fri) | 11am – 7pm (Sat & Sun) | Closed on Public Holidays